Crows in the Rain: You Are Dying in My Arms: 2015–2016

-Little Girl and Lost Blossom : 2016-2017
+Little Girl and Lost Blossom: 2016–2017

 The band continues to take a more serious look at its future after releasing the first album and its resulted in working on their second album.
 The second album was also warmly welcomed by the audience and their fans.
 The genre of the album is rather Neo-classical and ambient.
 The album was formed in spring 2017.
 The album was unveiled and released quite informally.
 The unveiling of this album was performed differently and on Valiasr street (one of the major and well-known streets in Tehran) with the presence of the audience and fans of the band.

-The albums’ idea formation and release started at the point that, according to the members of the band, this album was the result of an astounding journey.
+The album's idea, formation, and release started at the point that, according to the members of the band, this album was the result of an astounding journey.
 The Crows spent 24 hours outside the house on a different journey and spent 12 hours in nature alone.
 The experience they gained in 12 hours and what happened to the Crows led to the formation of the main story of the second album.
 It was a metaphysical and inorganic experience, so that a year after the journey, all the tracks made by the band was influenced by that 12 hours and all its strange experiences.

 The tracks in the album express unique concepts and names.
 With regard to this, the Crows say:

-In fact, the Fatherland was the land we journeyed to in our special experience, and there were extraterrestrial beings that we felt their presence, and so we named the land “the Fatherland”.
-“Little girl and lost blossom” is the story of one of those creatures in part of that land called the “Second Death”, and the expression of her grief and sadness.

-The track “...
-(For a Film)” tells the story of the moment when the band is saying goodbye to the little girl in their minds and leaves the land of Second Death.
-This track was collected in the very first year by Morego Dimma under the label “Unexplored sounds group”, and was released under the English label “Cold Spring” in the form of the album “Visions of Darkness (Iranian Contemporary Music)”.
+The track "...
+(For a Film)" tells the story of the moment when the band is saying goodbye to the little girl in their minds and leaves the land of Second Death.
+This track was collected in the very first year by Morego Dimma under the label Unexplored sounds group, and was released under the English label Cold Spring in the form of the album Visions of Darkness (Iranian Contemporary Music).